-- To continue the excellent work of our feeder schools through the joint publication of a Policy for Pupil Premium – please scroll down to the penultimate section in this document
+- To continue the excellent work of our feeder schools through the joint publication of a Policy for Pupil Premium

-- To narrow the attainment and progress gap between the Pupil Premium and non-Pupil Premium students
+- To narrow the attainment and progress gap between the Pupil Premium and non-Pupil Premium students and students Nationally

 - To improve the attendance of Pupil Premium students at Kingsmead School